-$43.5 Million Secured to Demolish ~2,000 Blighted Structures in Flint and Genesee County
+$43.7 Million Secured to Demolish up to 2,000 Blighted Structures in Flint and Genesee County

 The American Rescue Plan Act (ARPA) creates a unique opportunity to leverage funding from multiple sources to clear blight in neighborhoods.
-So far, we have secured $43.5 million: $16 million in ARPA from the City of Flint, $8 million in ARPA from the County, $10 million in grant funding from the Charles Stewart Mott Foundation, $4.5 million from the Land Bank and Genesee County Treasurer, and $5 million in Community Project Funding through Congressman Kildee’s office.
+So far, we have secured $43.7 million: $16 million in ARPA from the City of Flint, $8 million in ARPA from the County, $10 million in grant funding from the Charles Stewart Mott Foundation, $4.5 million from the Land Bank and Genesee County Treasurer, $5 million in Community Project Funding through Congressman Kildee’s office, and $200,000 from the Michigan State Land Bank Authority.
 These funds, combined with additional grants we hope to secure in the coming years, will help us clear vacant and blighted structures impacting neighborhoods.
-Over the next four years, we hope to secure a total of $45.3 million to demolish up to 2,415 blighted structures in Flint and Genesee County.

-The lists below include 1,690 residential and 35 commercial demolitions in the City of Flint and 183 residential and 2 commercial demolitions outside the city in Genesee County.
+The lists below with anticipated date ranges for demolition include 1,910 demolitions.
+This list will continue to be updated as properties may be sold or cancelled, and projects may experience delays due to unanticipated circumstances.
 As additional funds are secured, we will prioritize more vacant and blighted Land Bank structures to demolish.
-Properties included on the lists below are also noted as "Funded" under Demolition Status at www.flintpropertyportal.com.
+Properties included on the lists below are also noted as "Funded" under Demolition Status with regularly updated date ranges at www.flintpropertyportal.com.

 Property Selection Process